 I have a serious sweet tooth but until recently pound cake and I have never gotten along.
 I look at the cake and it looks so pretty and I take a bite, and then I’m immediately put off by the extremely dense texture.

 So, when a sour cream pound cake from Homemade Interest popped up on Foodgawker I couldn’t resist checking it out.
 When I eyed in the ingredients, I noticed that it called for half the flour to be cake flour.
 This looked promising.
-Cake flour cakes are usually lighter and fluffier, so perhaps this cake wouldn’t be as dense.
+Cake flour cakes are usually lighter and fluffier with a tender crumb, so perhaps this cake wouldn’t be as dense.

 Unlike other pound cake recipes, this sour cream pound cake has a lighter fluffier texture and a wonderful flavor from the sour cream and vanilla.
 It’s not hard to make, but keeping a few tips in mind will help make sure your cake turns out great.

 Tips for Making Sour Cream Pound Cake